antoniw111/PokemonFinder_CPP/README.md

 ![Build Status](https://github.com/antoniw111/PokemonFinder_CPP/actions/workflows/ci.yml/badge.svg)

-A fast, modern desktop application built with **C++** and **Qt6** to search for Pokemon data.
+A fast, modern desktop application built with **C++** and **Qt6** to search for Pokemon data using [PokéAPI](https://pokeapi.co/).
 This project demonstrates professional project structure, asynchronous network handling, and local caching.

 <!-- Add a screenshot of your app here later by dragging it into the GitHub issue/readme editor -->